 More resources (11×17 poster for printing, backline rider, etc.) are available upon request.

-“Dreams, Promises, and Time is a tribute to the music of Stevie Nicks, Pat Benatar and Pink Floyd,” and is a great representation from these performers’ era.
+“Dreams, Promises, and Time is a tribute to the music of Stevie Nicks, and Pat Benatar and is a great representation from these performers’ era.
 You will not want to miss our upcoming performance at your venue here.
-Songs we have chosen include The Chain, Rhiannon, Landslide, and Edge of Seventeen from the Stevie Nicks catalog, and Love is a battle field, Heartbreaker, Shadows of the Night, and You Better Run from the songwriting pair of Pat Benatar & Neil Giraldo, much of the Dark Side of the Moon album, as well as many others (sample setlist is below).
+Songs we have chosen include The Chain, Rhiannon, Landslide, and Edge of Seventeen from the Stevie Nicks catalog, and Love is a battle field, Heartbreaker, Shadows of the Night, and You Better Run from the songwriting pair of Pat Benatar & Neil Giraldo, as well as many others.”
+(Sample setlist is below.)

 This band emulates the energy of these artists, both in their recordings and in their live performances.

 The incredible vocals and musicianship should be expected given the credentials of the band…

 Debbie sings Stevie Nicks songs with total vocal authenticity.
 Connecticut born Debbie Wallace is a classically trained Mezzo Soprano.
 She has performed with numerous bands including Salt on the Rim, Loose Ends and Rockslide.
 She currently displays her vocal talents as lead singer for The Whistling Moon Travelers, The Lost Bobs and The Justified Jones Band with whom she performs at Mar a Lago and many other venues.
 “I love being part of an ensemble group or duo but I feel equally comfortable performing solo.
 It’s fun to surprise people with my versatile song selections!”